MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 1. On the **Target settings** tab, complete these tasks:

-	1. For **Cache storage account**, create a storage account as described in the next section.
+	1. For **Cache storage account**, select the storage account you created previously.

         :::image type="content" source="./media/replicate/replicate-4-target.png" alt-text="Screenshot showing the Cache storage account popup." lightbox="./media/replicate/replicate-4-target.png":::

     1. Select the resource group that you want these VMs to be associated with.
 	1. Select the virtual switch these VMs are connected to.
+For more information, see [Create and configure a virtual switch with Hyper-V](/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines?tabs=hyper-v-manager).
 	1. Select the storage path where these VMs are created.
     1. When finished, select **Next**.